karatelabs/karate/README.md

 The configure key here is `report` and it takes a JSON value.
 For example:

-> IMPORTANT: `showAllSteps` is *not* implemented yet.
-It was attempted but reverted due to some technical challenges.
-The documentation has been left in-place below.
-If you have some thoughts on how this feature should work, do comment or discuss [here](https://github.com/intuit/karate/issues/397).

 ```cucumber
 * configure report = { showLog: true, showAllSteps: false }
 ```